igrishaev/soothe/README.md

 (sth/def `my-predicate "Some message")
 ~~~

-Please use the fully-qualified symbols.
+Use fully-qualified symbols, not simple ones.
 In the example above, the backtick
 expands the symbol to the full form (with the current namespace).

 Defining a message for a spec: